louieogrady/stepsequencerv1/README.md

 ## Details

 The grid represents a traditional 4/4 measure with each step representing 1/16 of that measure.
 Downbeats are represented by the red boxes.
 Each row of the grid has been assigned a drum sound which is shown by the icons on the left-hand side of the grid.
-Each of these drum sounds have an exclusive effect, pitch or envelope control, the parameters of which can the knobs on the right-hand side.
+Each of these drum sounds have an exclusive effect, pitch or envelope control, the parameters of which can be changed using the knobs on the right-hand side of each row.
 From top to bottom, the drum sounds and effects (in parentheses) are:

 - Kickdrum (Tuning [Hz])
 - Hihat (Release)